Skip to content ↓

 Support for Attendance

 The academy monitors the attendance and punctuality of individual learners closely and follows up all absence which is unexplained with parents/carers as soon as possible by telephone, written communication and/or home visits.
 If a learner’s attendance becomes a concern to us, dropping below 95%, then contact will be made with parents/carers to discuss this further and support put in place where needed.
+This will be in the form of a SASP meeting (School Attendance Support Panel Meeting).
 As part of the conversations, we will have with you, a set of joint actions will be agreed to help overcome any barriers to attendance.
 This agreement will often include a commitment to refer or help you to access support services in exchange for an agreement from you to engage and take part in the support offered.
 We will also arrange mutual convenient times for us to come together to review these and your child’s progress depending on whether there has been an improvement in your child’s attendance.
 This agreement may take the form of an informal action plan, an early help plan, or a parenting contract – depending on the complexity of the reasons for your child’s absence.

 Emotion-Based School Avoidance (EBSA)